SamsungDForum/SmartViewSDKHelloWorld/HelloWorld_android/README.md

 More information on downloading and adding Android support libraries can be found at the [Android Developer Support Library Setup](https://developer.android.com/tools/support-library/setup.html)

-## Eclipse

- Before cloning or downloading the project, the required dependencies should be available.
-The appcompat-v7 and mediarouter-v7 can be installed via the Android SDK Manager and subsequently imported as "Existing Android Code".
-After import, be sure to mark the projects as Android Libraries.

-- Clone the Hello World app and import it into Eclipse as "Existing Android Code".
-- Go to the Hello World project properties and add library project references to appcompat-v7 and mediarouter-v7 under the Android tab.

-The Hello World app is now ready to build and run.

 ## Android Studio